Skip to main content Skip to search Skip to main navigation

 • Proper training volume

-• And it’s also crucial who’s in control of the whole setup, i.e., the skipper.
+• It’s also crucial who is in control of the whole setup - the skipper.

 • (And of course, a few words could also be said about clothing.)